< Back To Academics

 Throughout the duration of the three years, students are encouraged to participate in other course offerings including the lunch time lectures, Professional Development Seminars, Peer Seminar Group: Exhibitions of Contemporary Art and the esteemed Evening Lecture Series that hosts some of New York City’s most influential artists, writers, critics, and historians.
 Students will often register and join the Evening and Saturday classes including Sculpture, Painting, Drawing and Watercolor classes for exposure to other faculty members’ working methodologies.

 This course is ideal for a student who is interested in gaining/furthering their plastic experience in either Painting or Sculpture.
 Ideally, enrollment is for the full three years, though accommodations can be made for the right applicant to attend one or more semesters, depending upon their availability.
 This program, has allowed students to build their portfolio, in order to apply to other programs.
 The Certificate Program is not an accredited program and is not registered with the New York State Department of Education.
 There is no automatic transfer between the Certificate and MFA programs: students who wish to apply for an MFA while enrolled in the Certificate program must apply directly to the program and will be considered as new applicants.

-Application Priority deadline is January 15th and October 1st.
+Application Priority Deadlines are January 15th and October 1st.

 Complete applications will include: Application Form; Two required essays; a $70 non-refundable Application Fee; Two Letters of Recommendation; Twenty jpeg images of work samples; and Image information to accompany the images.

 For full consideration for Admission and Financial Aid, applicants must apply by January 15th to begin in the subsequent Fall semester and by October 1st to begin in the subsequent Spring Semester.
-Late applications will be reviewed, pending available space, on a case-by-case basis.
+The School will continue to accept and review late applications, pending available space, on a case-by-case basis.